EricLWang/self/Codex.md

 * The people in your life are first, last, and everything in between, in different forms.
 * Courage, not confidence, is what is required to start - confident is self-created.
 * The mindset determines the energy level
+* Break one of your rules, and you're infinitely more likely to break all of them
 * Be Epic.

 #### 3B: I&S - We